-The total earmarked revenue reserves increased by £4.533m to £65.382m during the year.
-The increase mainly relates to amounts set aside to meet future commitments such as revenue contributions to regeneration projects and public/private partnerships.
+The total earmarked revenue reserves decreased by £26.159m to £47.623m during the year.
+The decrease mainly relates to grants, which had been set aside to meet future commitments, being used in 2022/23.
+Earmarked revenue reserves were also used to fund budget gaps in the 2022/23 revenue budget.

-In addition to the above earmarked reserves £8.4m of Section 31 Extended Business Rate Relief and Covid Additional Relief Fund grants were received by the Council in 2021/22.
+Included in the above earmarked reserves is £8.4m of Section 31 Extended Business Rate Relief and Covid Additional Relief Fund grants which were received by the Council in 2021/22.
 These grants were to compensate for the loss of Business Rates income as a result of the extended retail reliefs given to eligible local businesses to support them through the Covid-19 pandemic.

-The grants are being held in a separate earmarked revenue reserve to offset the Business Rates Collection Fund deficit created by the reliefs given which will be realised in 2022/2023.
+The grants were being held in a separate earmarked revenue reserve to offset the Business Rates Collection Fund deficit created by the reliefs given which has been realised in 2022/2023.
 This is due to the accounting timing differences in terms of the receipt of the grant and their application and are not available to fund the Council's General Fund expenditure.

-Capital Outturn 2021/2022
+Capital Outturn 2022/2023

-The total of the Council's capital spending in 2021/2022 was £72.795m, which is a 51.95% increase from the previous year.
-The main reasons for the increase was regeneration projects at the Conference Centre, Houndshill Phase 2 and Central Business District Phase 3.
-The net book value of the Council's capital assets as at 31st March 2022 was £833.639m.
+The total of the Council's capital spending in 2022/2023 was £80.262m, which is a 10.26% increase from the previous year.
+The main reasons for the increase were regeneration projects for Houndshill Phase 2, Central Business District Phases 2 and 3 and Grange Park Redevelopment.
+The net book value of the Council's capital assets as at 31st March 2023 was £883.601m.